 What makes this situation a grey area is the fact that Eubank Jr probably isn’t ready to face the opposition that he keeps calling out.
 Matchroom is trying to be smart and build him back up slowly to prepare him for his second shot at the big time, but fans want to see what Eubank keeps promising.
 The longer they wait to make those fights, the more the interest in them disappears.

 Bringing up a fighter in the right way is like playing chess with one-hundred different pieces.
 Every fighter is unique, some need developing, some need confidence, some can’t help but hurt themselves, and others can jump into the deep end on day one.

 A promoter’s job is to bring up their fighter in a way that not only maximises their earning potential but also cements their skill and hopefully earns them the respect that they need to create a lasting legacy, regardless of wins and losses.

 What makes booking so difficult in boxing is that no fighters are really obligated to fight each other.
 As opposed to MMA or kickboxing, boxing is much less of an overall show and production and much more of a main event only, cult of personality type of show.
 For every Manny Pacquiao, Mike Tyson or Muhammad Ali that find a way to endear themselves to the public and sellout regardless of losses, millions of talented fighters are relegated to the undercard due to blemished records or lack of a particular captivating trait or story.

 Every decision needs to either be justified or project strength and that’s why Pacquiao, Tyson and Ali are loved by most people.
 Every fight that they took made sense for the situation that they found themselves in, and when the time was right they stepped up and proved themselves against the best, and that’s ideally what good promotion can do for a fighter.

-What do you think to the situation of ducking a fighter in boxing?
+What do you think of the situation of ducking a fight in boxing?
 Let us know in the comments section below.